76M FOOTHILLS TRAIL RUN - South/North Carolina

 US FOR A ST. PATTY'S DAY JAUNT AND MAYBE A PINT OR TWO TO FOLLOW

-Anticipate a group start by 0830, north to south.
+Anticipate a group start by 0730 (sunrise 0738), north to south.
 Prepare to be fully self-supported for most of 24 hours with an overnight.
 Abundant water is along the trail, with filtration treatment at your discretion.
-We'll drop aid and leave one or more bailout vehicles at Whitewater Falls, if available.
-Anyone planning not to run the entire 76 miles can leave their vehicles at the Falls and meet the rest at the finish.
+We'll leave one or more bailout vehicles at Whitewater Falls at the 50M point, where the trail crosses NC-281/SC-130.
+Supplies and drop bags may be left in these cars.
+Anyone planning to stop after 50 miles can leave their vehicles at the Falls and meet the rest at the finish.